Expat Essentials

 ‘Best decision I ever made’: As more Americans flee to Europe, we have some unsolicited advice

-When we started Dispatches back in 2016, we imagined our readers would be highly skilled internationals from India, Europe, Africa and East Asia.
+When we started Dispatches back in 2016, we imagined our audience would be highly skilled internationals from India, Europe, Africa and East Asia.
 Yes, there would be a few Americans, but not that many.
 Just people working at multinational companies on limited assignments.
 Or the artistes living their Hemingwayesque “A Moveable Feast” fantasy.
 Or the wealthy, who discovered Monaco and the Côte d’Azure are a lot more glamorous (and safer) than Miami.

 Then came Trump.